NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection.rst

     >>> figure = rcerror_results.plot(kind='drift')
     >>> figure.show()

-Walkthrough on multivariate drift detection
+Walkthrough
 -------------------------------------------

 NannyML uses Data Reconstruction with PCA to detect such changes.
-For a detailed explanation of the method see
-:ref:`Data Reconstruction with PCA Deep Dive<data-reconstruction-pca>`.
+For a detailed explanation of the method see :ref:`Data Reconstruction with PCA Deep Dive<data-reconstruction-pca>`.

-The method returns a single number, :term:`Reconstruction Error`.
+The method returns a single number, measuring the :term:`Reconstruction Error`.
 The changes in this value reflect a change in the structure of the model inputs.

-NannyML calculates the reconstruction error over time for the monitored model and raises an alert if the values get outside of a range defined by the variance in the reference period.
+NannyML calculates the reconstruction error over time for the monitored model, and raises an alert if the values get outside of a range defined by the variance in the reference :ref:`data period<data-drift-periods>`.

 Let's start by loading some synthetic data provided by the NannyML package.